-Ben marries Anna this year and has a small wedding near Dundee.
+Ben marries Anna this year and has a small wedding in Carnoustie on the coast near Dundee.
 As Ben's circumstances change, he reviews his pension.

-Thanks to his joint income and shared bills he can afford to contribute more and is keen to make the most of the Company's contributions.
+Thanks to his joint income and shared bills he can finally afford to contribute more than the minimum to his pension.
+This means he can make the most of the Company's contributions.